 “Whenever I play for anybody and they tell me it made their day, that’s something that’s really special,” he said.
 “My health is always on my mind, but whenever I start to feel that anxiety, I play music, or turn the music on and it always makes me feel better.”

 Elmore eventually moved to a local hotel after being discharged from University Hospital so he could continue with follow-up visits for several months after his surgery.
 Doctors cleared him to return home to New Mexico in July 2013.

 Elmore praised Selzman and his staff for helping him to get his life back and for renewed opportunities to pursue his passions.
-“They’re the greatest,” Elmore said of his University of Utah health care team.
+“They’re the greatest,” Elmore said of his University of Utah Health team.
 “I’ve never been in a hospital that was so caring.
 Anything you need, they take care of it, no questions asked.
 The nursing staff and doctors are great.
 It’s just been excellent.”

 Elmore continues to occasionally visit Salt Lake City for follow-up visits with the cardiovascular team.
 On a recent visit, he had his harmonica in his back pocket and speculated about passing through with Cornbread Blues for more performances.